-As $(x,Y)\to(X,y)$ is a birational transformation, the primitive periods of the curves \re{full_sq} are coincide.
-The invariants $g_2,g_3$ may be found by periods.
-Hence we obtain the following important statement (which was mentioned by Halphen \cite{Halphen}): \begin{st} Invariants $g_2,g_3$ of polynomials $D_1(x)$ and $D_2(x)$ are the same. \end{st}
+As the transformation $(x,Y)\to(X,y)$ is birational, primitive periods of the curves \re{full_sq} coincide.
+The invariants $g_2,g_3$ can be found through periods.
+Hence we obtain the following important statement (mentioned by Halphen \cite{Halphen}):